 Before we act, we gather information and listen to our community.

 SAFE’s first priority is understanding the issues around substance abuse in our community before identifying and implementing research-based best practices to address those issues.
 How do we know what needs to be addressed?
-SAFE’s initiatives are developed in response to issues identified through youth survey data, statistical data and community input.
-The 2014 youth survey was administered in February to randomly selected classrooms in grades 8, 10 and 12 in all Chesterfield middle and high schools.
-About one-third of the classes in these three grades were selected to participate.
+SAFE’s initiatives are developed in response to issues identified through youth survey data, statistical data, and community input.

 Listed below are links to state and national alcohol and drug statistics:

 Crime in Virginia

 The Virginia State Police provides statewide and local statistics relating to alcohol and other drug violations as part of its annual Crime in Virginia report.